What You Need to Know About Traceroute

 Although the results of a traceroute look slightly different depending on the tool you are using, the core information is the same.
 Here, as an example, are the results of TRACERT, the Windows traceroute tool:

-You can see the number of hops (far left column) from the source device (my pc) to the destination device.
+You can see the exact path of your request and number of hops (far left column) from the source device (my pc) to the destination device.
 For each hop, there are three RTT values (the default of TRACERT is to send 3 data packets to test each hop).
 Finally, on the right you can see additional information that is available for each device.